 The Communicator, SFCC's official student newspaper, gives students a chance to write about news, arts and entertainment, features, sports and opinion articles for the SFCC community while building a professional portfolio.
-Students produce the fullcolor, bi-weekly tabloid, giving them the opportunity to gain relevant experience in graphic design, page layout, advertising, photography and management.
+Students produce the full-color, bi-weekly tabloid, giving them the opportunity to gain relevant experience in graphic design, page layout, advertising, photography and management.

 The Communicator regularly enters and places in national Associated Collegiate Press competitions and attends conferences in cities such as Los Angeles, New York, St. Louis, San Diego and San Francisco.
 The paper routinely ranks among the nation's best at Associated Collegiate Press conventions.

 Journalism students also produce audio documentaries, videos, and podcasts on Communicator Online, located at www.spokanefalls.edu/communicator.
-In 2009, and 2010, the ACP awarded Communicator Online its Online Pacemaker award, considered the Pulitzer Prize of collegiate journalism.
+Two consecutive years (2009 and 2010) the ACP awarded Communicator Online its Online Pacemaker award, considered the Pulitzer Prize of collegiate journalism.